AbiXData/sakila-sql-customer-behavior-revenue-analysis/README.md

 • Window functions for ranking and trend detection
 • Customer segmentation logic using ranking techniques
 • Use of Common Table Expressions (CTEs) for structured analysis

+---
+ ## ⚙️ How to Run

+1. Import the Sakila database into MySQL
+2. Open the SQL script in MySQL Workbench
+3. Execute queries to reproduce the analysis

+---

 ## 📬 Author